flashwing-04/showtime-website-project-archive/content/ws20/master/m2-leistungstracker/features.md

 The reports area is built for the coach.
 It provides a quick overview of the status of the players with the overall score of the team at a selected date.
 The score and all other metrics were developed by the University of Bern.
-The coach can also dive in to see more detailed statistics by selecting a specific metric or explore the detailed status of a specific athlete.
+The coach can also dive in to see more detailed statistics by selecting a specific metric or exploring the detailed status of a specific athlete.
 {{</section>}}
 {{<image src="reports.png" alt="Team Reports" caption="Team Reports">}}